Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Contact Intention and Hierarchical RL-MPC Framework

 \subsection{Contact Intention for Contact-Rich Manipulation}

-Consider $n$ \emph{active} contact points (general end effectors) on a robot that can be intentionally actuated to interact with an object.
+Consider $n$ \emph{active} contact points on a robot that can be actuated to interact with an object.
 For example, $n=1$ for a robot arm with a stick-like end-effector, and $n=4$ for the fingertips of a four-fingered robotic hand.
-We distinguish these active contact points from passive ones that many arise without deliberate interaction, e.g., object–environment (or other robot links) contacts.
+We distinguish these active contact points from passive ones that arise without deliberate interaction, e.g., object–environment (or other robot links) contacts.

-The goal of manipulation is for the robot to purposefully engage its $n$ active contact points to interact with an object through contact and drive the object to a target pose $\boldsymbol{\bar{q}}^{\text{target}}$.
-For this, we define \textbf{Contact Intention} as a higher-level action: